uhub/awesome-actionscript/README.md

 * [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
 * [jimojon/Multipart.as](https://github.com/jimojon/Multipart.as) - AS3 multipart form data request generator
 * [wonderyue/Animator](https://github.com/wonderyue/Animator) - A Visual FSM Editor like Unity Mecanim System
-* [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [mikesoylu/fortia](https://github.com/mikesoylu/fortia) - a minimal 2D actionscript game library
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.
 * [leveleditor/CrystAlien-Conflict-Flash-Wrapper](https://github.com/leveleditor/CrystAlien-Conflict-Flash-Wrapper) - The Flash wrapper for CrystAlien Conflict, used for loading modifications into the game at run time.
 Also includes the core CrystAlien Redux Project mods for bugfixes and extra functionality.